lucifer9/ntfy2clip/README.md

 - `TOPIC`: to which you subscribe, multiple topics are **NOT** supported for now
 - `TOKEN`: your access token, if needed

-To maintain the WebSocket connection, a Ping frame is sent every 60 seconds.
+The ntfy server will send Ping frames, so we only need to return a Pong normally,
+there is no need to actively send Pings to maintain the connection.
+And of course
-If there's no activity for over 120 seconds, the app attempts to reconnect.
+if there's no activity for over 120 seconds, we will try a reconnect.
-These intervals are adjustable via the `HEARTBEAT` and `TIMEOUT` environment variables.
+This interval is adjustable via the `TIMEOUT` environment variable.